Ringarick/ringarick.online/README.md

 Personal website and portfolio of Ringarick.

-The project is built from scratch using HTML and CSS, with JavaScript planned for future improvements.
+The project is built from scratch using HTML, CSS and JavaScript.

 ## Features

-* Custom dark visual design
+- Custom dark/light visual design
+- Saved theme preference
-* Responsive layout *(in development)*
+- Responsive layout
-* Animated gradients and hover effects
+- Animated gradients and hover effects
-* Projects section
+- Projects section
-* Contact information
+- Contact information
-* Smooth scrolling navigation
+- Smooth scrolling navigation
-* "Back to top" button
+- "Back to top" button

 ## Technologies

-* HTML5
+- HTML5
-* CSS3
+- CSS3
-* JavaScript *(planned)*
+- JavaScript

 ## Project Status

 🟡 **In development**

 The website is actively being improved.
-Responsive design, JavaScript interactions, and final content are planned.

 ## AI Assistance

 AI tools, including ChatGPT, were used during development as an assistant for brainstorming, explanations, debugging, and suggestions.

-The final code, design decisions, and implementation are reviewed and made by me.
+The final code, design decisions, and implementation are reviewed and made by me. ok readme had been writed by chatgpt don`t beat me pls:)

 ## License

 No open-source license is granted.

 © 2026 Ringarick.
 All rights reserved.